sider/sider-docs/docs/tools/javascript/coffeelint.md

 | --------------------------- | ------------ | --------------- | --------------------------------------- |
 | 1.16.0+ (default to 1.16.0) | CoffeeScript | Node.js 12.16.1 | https://github.com/clutchski/coffeelint |

+**CoffeeLint** is a style checker that helps keep CoffeeScript code clean and consistent.

 ## Getting Started

 To start using CoffeeLint, enable it in your [repository settings](../../getting-started/repository-settings.md).